ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####2.
 Setup database

-If this is not an Upgrade, you must create a database.
-The fast method is via command line.
+If this is an upgrade, you cannot create a database.

+The fastest method to do this is via command line:

 ```
 mysql -u #user# -p